jamielinux/rotcheck/README.md

 Recursively generate, update and verify checksums.

 MODES:
- -a           APPEND-ONLY mode: Record checksums for any files without
+ -a           APPEND mode: Record checksums for any files without a checksum
-              a checksum already.
+              already.
 Never modify existing checksums.
- -c           CHECK-ONLY mode: Check that files checksums are the same.
+ -c           CHECK mode: Check that files checksums are the same.
  -d           DELETE mode: Remove checksums for files that don't exist.
- -u           APPEND-AND-UPDATE mode: Like append-only mode, but also
+ -u           APPEND-AND-UPDATE mode: Like append-only mode, but also update
-              update checksums for files with a modification date newer than the checksum file.
+              checksums for files with a modification date newer than the the checksum file.
 (NB: Also see `-M`.)

 OPTIONS:
  -b COMMAND   Checksum command to use.
 Default: sha512sum